Save to My DOJO

 VMware High Availability (HA)

-Let’s say you have a Windows 10 VM that is production critical, and you want to ensure it can withstand the failure of a hypervisor host.
+Let’s say you have to create virtual machine windows 10 that is production critical, and you want to ensure it can withstand the failure of a hypervisor host.
 With the paid version of VMware ESXi and vCenter Server in the mix, you can configure a vSphere cluster.
 The vSphere cluster ensures that you have multiple hosts sharing a pool of resources.
 If a single host fails, VMware High Availability (HA) kicks in, and the virtual machine relocates to a healthy host remaining in the cluster.

 Distributed Resource Scheduler (DRS)